-- 5.4.10.1 Facilities must include an office for the conduct of business. - 5.4.10.2 In the B-3 and B-4 districts, all storage must be indoors.
+- 5.4.10.1 Facilities must include an office for the conduct of business. - 5.4.10.2 In the B4 district, all storage must be indoors.

-5.4.11 Broadcast Studios, Radio and Television.
+5.4.11 Broadcast Studios.
+Radio and Television.

-5.4.11.1 Broadcast studios shall be permitted only when the applicant can adequately demonstrate that any antenna and/or transmission related to the use will not interfere with the normal and customary television and radio reception enjoyed by city residents.
+- 5.4.11.1 Broadcast studios shall be permitted only when the applicant can adequately demonstrate that any antenna and/or transmission related to the use will not interfere with the normal and customary television and radio reception enjoyed by city residents. - 5.4.12 Care Center; Care Home. - 5.4.12.1 Drop-off and pick-up areas must be shown on the site plan and approved as part of the Site Plan Review.